etherui/meteor-schema-abi-json-bridge/README.md

 ```
 With the code above you can send a transaction with approving from own wallet for Smart Contract autoform.

+# Payable function mark
+For each payable function will be added "abiPayable" class.
+You can use css3 for a styling.

 # Demo

 https://etherui.net